Mayor of St. Louis: Duties and powers

 St. Louis was incorporated as a city on December 9, 1822, four months after Missouri was admitted as a state to the Union.
 In accordance with its new charter, the city changed its governance to a mayor-council format and elected its first mayor, William Carr Lane, on April 7, 1823.

 Elections

 The mayor is elected for four years during the general municipal election, which is held every two years on the first Tuesday after the first Monday in April.
-(Party primary elections are held in March.)
+The candidates are selected through a combined approval voting primary, with the top two advancing to the general.
 The mayor is usually sworn during the first session of the Board of Aldermen two weeks after the election.

 Under the original city charter, the mayor was elected to a one-year term.
 Terms became two years under the 1859 city charter.
 The mayor's office was extended to its present four-year term after passage of the Charter and Scheme in 1876 which separated the City of St. Louis from St. Louis County.

-The mayor is not term limited.